driskai/scenario_gym/README.md

 ```

 ## Metrics
 To track performance statistics or record events the `Metric` class can be used.
 These implement the `_reset` and `_step` method to maintin an internal state across the scenario and the `get_state` method to return their recorded data.
-A selection metrics are already implemented and can be run by passing them to the `ScenarioGym`:
+A selection of metrics are already implemented and can be run by passing them to the `ScenarioGym`:
 ```python
 from scenario_gym.metrics import CollisionMetric, EgoAvgSpeed